ch3k1/squidmagic/README.md

-# squidmagic

-squidmagic is a tool designed to analyze a web-based network traffic to detect central command and control (C&C) servers and Malicious site, using Squid proxy server and Spamhaus.
+Squidmagic is a tool designed to analyze a web-based network traffic to detect central command and control (C&C) servers and Malicious site, using Squid proxy server and Spamhaus.

 ### Install dependencies